2win9s/Wo-Long-Zhu-Ge-/README.md

-This is just an attempt at creating a tools for a.i.
+This is just a last ditch effort